zmercury/cpp/Notes/04_March/00_Mar1/Readme.md

 * It can access non-public members of a class
 * It helps to add additional functionality that is not used by class generally

+## Friend Class
+A friend class is a class which can excess private or protected members of other class in which it is declared as friend